 Scratching on a DJ controller can be done, however, there’s one particular setting that you’ll need to change in order to get started.
 Most scratching is done using the crossfader, but in order for that to work, you’ll need to adjust its curve settings.

-The crossfader curve is an adjustable setting that you’ll find in most DJ hardware and software programs and it’s what creates that nice cutting sound when you’re scratching.
+The crossfader curve is an adjustable setting and it’s what creates that nice cutting sound when you’re scratching.
 You can choose from a variety of settings for the crossfader.
-If you want to mix, setting the crossfader to slow is the perfect option.
+If you want to mix, setting the crossfader to slow is the best option.

 However, for scratching, you’ll want to set it to fast.
 Instead of the track getting louder as it travels from right to left, you will end up hearing the opposite track at full volume, once the crossfader has left one edge.